aravindet/aravindet.github.io/smålang.md

 ## Iteration

-The basic idea is to have functions like filter, map and reduce.
+The basic idea is to have optimized tail recursion, and to also include functions like filter, map and reduce in the standard library.
 Details TBD.

 ---